ditzaa/java-library-manager/README.md

 # java-library-manager
-This Java project, developed as part of the Object-Oriented Programming and Projecting (OOPP) course from the E-Business Master's program.
+This Java project is developed as part of the Object-Oriented Programming and Projecting (OOPP) course from the E-Business Master's program.

 The application provides an efficient system for managing book collections in a library.
 The project utilizes text and binary files, arrays, and collections to ensure data persistence without relying on databases.
 Key features include: